Zwitterions and Amino Acids

-The pH dependence of the three species (abbreviated by [j]=, , ) is shown in form of the corresponding ionization fractions aj = [j]/CT:
+The pH dependence of the three species (abbreviated by [j]=, , ) is shown in the form of ionization fractions aj = [j]/CT:

 Titration Curves.
 The titration curves display what happens to glycine as you change the pH by adding either a strong acid (HCl) or a strong base (NaOH):

 Buffer Capacity and Buffer Intensity